ayrapetovai/dfm/README.md

 mtime - time when the last modification of a file was performed.
 btime - time then file was read the last time, is not used in the dotfile manager.
 exists - true/false, if file or directory present in filesystem.
-- Successful `add` subcommand modifies the creation and modification time of the source file to be equal to the modification time of the target file and to each other.
+- Successful `add` subcommand modifies the synchronization time in state file and modification time of the source file to be equal to the modification time of the target file and to each other.
 - Successful `pull` subcommand modifies times the same way as `add` subcommand.

 Regular run (non init subcommand):
-1. try to read ~/.config/dfm/config.toml,
+1. try to read `~/.config/dfm/config.toml`,
-2. if not found then try to read ~/.dfm.toml,
+2. if not found then try to read `~/.dfm.toml`,
 3. if not found then raise an error and print help.

+### Encryption
+While doing `init`, `add` or `pull` dfm use config specified command to obtain a passphrase.
+The passphrase is used to encrypt/decrypt files.
+For this config file must have set a property - cli command that will provide the passphrase.
+That is why the `init` must pull the config file from the source directory to have the passphrase being ready for decryption and encryption.
+By default, the command is `read -s; echo $REPLY` (no variable expansion).
+The command is run by `$SHELL -c '{}'` (no variable expansion), this also must be configurable.
+Subcommands warns if sensible files are added without encryption: .ssh, ...

 ### Ignored Files
 The source directory is ignored by default, yet the directory that contains it is not ignored.